kubicek11/Version_control_Git/project/project_main.md

 ### We can distinguish two types of big repositories:

-1. Repositories with long history (containing a lont of commits over long periods of time)
+1. Repositories with long history (containing a lot of commits over long period of time)

 2. Repositories which include huge binary assets (usually refers to files that contain something	 else than plain text, those can be: compressed files, videos, images, or any other non-text data).

 ### Solving problems with large repositories:

  1.The case with long histories:
- - Sometimes we need keep the history of our repository intact.
+ - Sometimes we need to keep the history of our repository intact.
 In that case to solve complications while cloning repository we can clone just n latest commits.
 We can use:

 ```bash